FakeBat Scenario: Small Business Software Trap

 Warning🚨 Initial User Reports

-• “Design software running slower than normal since yesterday”
+• Workstations used for client deliverables are running slower than normal

 Key Discovery Paths: